 2-D Design emphasis: seeks to provide learning experiences that allow students to become fluent in the fundamentals of visual design language.
 Students will gain a new understanding of how design enhances and defines various aspects of culture and our physical world.

-while promoting growth in conceptual, technical and aesthetic approaches, the Ceramics area of concentration offers instruction that includes a wide base of processes and techniques designed to encourage individual expression and creativity.
-Courses include hand building, mould casting and wheel forming methods with emphasis on surface decoration, glazing, glaze chemistry, stacking, and firing.
+Ceramics: while promoting growth in conceptual, technical and aesthetic approaches, the Ceramics area of concentration offers instruction that includes a wide base of processes and techniques designed to encourage individual expression and creativity.
+Courses include hand building, mold-casting and wheel forming methods with emphasis on surface decoration, glazing, glaze chemistry, stacking, and firing.

-Sculpture: courses include formal and spatial problems which emphasize modelling with clay and carving with stone; further exploration of sculptural materials and techniques; individual growth and direction; opportunities to further explore stone carving using pneumatic tools with emphasis on individual interpretation.
+Sculpture: courses include formal and spatial problems which emphasize modeling with clay and carving with stone; further exploration of sculptural materials and techniques; individual growth and direction; opportunities to further explore stone carving using pneumatic tools with an emphasis on individual interpretation.